synap5e/crash_tournament/README.md

 - **Crashes as black boxes**: The tournament system treats crashes as file paths without parsing content.
 Judges read file content directly as needed.
 - **Synchronous interfaces**: All components use synchronous methods.
 Concurrency is handled by the orchestrator's thread pool.
-- **Weighted updates**: k-way comparisons are converted to k-1 pairwise updates with weight=1/(k-1) to avoid overconfidence.
+- **TrueSkill adaptation**: k-way comparisons are converted to k-1 pairwise TrueSkill updates with weight=1/(k-1) to avoid overconfidence.
+This trades theoretical rigor for efficiency by assuming transitivity and consistent judge accuracy across k-way comparisons.
 - **Idempotency**: System can resume from snapshots without re-evaluating groups.
 - **Pluggable components**: All interfaces are abstract; swap implementations without changing orchestrator logic.